Server configuration files

-How to manage server config files in ClickHouse®
+How to organize configuration files in ClickHouse® and how to manage changes

 ClickHouse® server config consists of two parts server settings (config.xml) and users settings (users.xml).